annahowsky/annahowsky.github.io/pages/projects/guessing.md

 ---

-## My Python Guessing Game
-Here's the script for a simple guessing game.
+Here's the Python script for a simple guessing game.
 The user will get three chances to input their guess at the secret number!
 <br>

 ```python